physiodatatoolbox/docs/docs/user-guide/physiodata-file-format.md

 ---

 # MATLAB Examples #
-Any suitable data can be converted into a PhysioData file for use in the Toolbox using custom MATLAB scripts.
-Download the code and data for the examples below from [this GitHub repo](https://github.com/physiodatatoolbox/code_examples).
+Any suitable data can be converted into a PhysioData file for use in the Toolbox using custom MATLAB scripts. **Download** the code and data for the examples below from [this GitHub repo](https://github.com/physiodatatoolbox/code_examples) by clicking on the Code button and Download ZIP.

 ## Basic Example 1 ##
 This example shows how to create a PhysioData file from ECG and EDA (skin conductance) data saved inside a tsv file.
 It also shows how to add custom referenceable events (labels) and pre-generated epochs.